Philips DP70: Service history

 The first DP70s were exported from The Netherlands to the United States in the fall of 1954, and were used for the roadshow release of the feature that was made to launch Todd-AO, Oklahoma!
 DP70s were used exclusively as part of the Todd-AO system for the first few years, but were eventually sold independently by Philips and its resellers to theaters worldwide.
 The DP70 was widely praised for its versatility, reliability and ease of use, which was recognized by the Academy in 1963.
 During the 1960s, DP70 installations appeared throughout the world, mainly in prestige, downtown first run venues.
 As a result of the machine's success, dual gauge projectors were quickly developed and launched by Philips's main competitors, including Cinemeccanica of Italy and Century of the United States.

 Almost 60 years after the first DP70s shipped from the factory, a significant number remain in regular, commercial use worldwide.
 In 1972 the cinema division of Philips was bought out by Kinoton, a German company that had handled European sales and support for Philips cinema products since 1949.
 After-sales support for the DP70 passed to Kinoton at that point, which continued to manufacture and distribute replacement parts until the company was wound up in April 2014.
 Accessories and modifications are available (some of them were made by Kinoton, others by aftermarket manufacturers) that will enable the DP70 to project every 5/70 and 4/35 format that was ever used on a significant scale, including the 35mm digital optical sound systems launched in the 1990s, e.g. Dolby Digital, and for 70mm DTS.

 Though the projection of film itself in mainstream, first run theaters has been superseded almost completely by digital projection at the time of writing, DP70s remain in service in cinematheque-type venues that specialize in showing repertory and archive titles.
-Theaters in which DP70s are still running today include the Egyptian Theatre in Hollywood, the Gartenbaukino in Vienna, Kino in Rotterdam, the Pictureville cinema at the UK's National Media Museum, the Hollywood Theatre in Portland, OR and Rigoletto in Stockholm.
+Theaters in which DP70s are still running today include the Egyptian Theatre in Hollywood, the Gartenbaukino in Vienna, Kino in Rotterdam, the Pictureville cinema at the UK's National Media Museum, Worcester Polytechnic Institute in Worcester MA, the Hollywood Theatre in Portland, OR and Rigoletto in Stockholm.